radarFudan/radarFudan.github.io/_posts/2021-03-24-paper-reading-Computing-the-sample-variance.md

 5. When the shift is the computed mean and the textbook algorithm is then applied to the shifted data, one obtains the corrected two-pass algorithm.

 $$S = \sum_{i=1}^N (x_i - \overline{x})^2 - \frac{1}{N} (\sum_{i=1}^N (x_i - \overline{x}))^2.$$

-## Condition numbers and error analysis

-Unrelated to my current progress, to be continued.